 - Manage heartbeat, wound healing, processing of nutrients & toxins, etc.; and

 - Store excess energy for starvation periods or later use.

 When you put all of these processes together, you get what makes you tick.
-Obviously everyone is different, and because of our different chemical make ups, your metabolism can work too quickly, too slowly, or just right.
+Obviously, everyone is different, and because of our different chemical makes up, your metabolism can work too quickly, too slowly, or just right.
 We’re all shooting for “just right” here.
 Kind of like Goldilocks.